A closer look at mosaic materials

 Photo credit: small home love

 Pebbles are recommended for use in outdoor and external locations, to inlay surfaces that are frequently tread upon.
-Hardwearing yet smooth in appearance, a pebble mosaic is often destined to be installed in a garden space.
+Hardwearing yet smooth in appearance, a pebble mosaic material is often destined to be installed in a garden space.
 A highly renowned contemporary artist that has mastered this method is Jeffrey Bale, whose talents have made him a reference after championing the pebble technique.
 This is especially prevalent in his famous World of Gardens installation that is installed in Portland, Oregon.

 Photo credit: Seattle Times